-Sosik, J. J. & Jung, D. (2009).
+Sosik, J. J. & Jung, D. I. (2010).
 Full range leadership development: Pathways for people, profit and planet.
-Psychology Press.
+New York: Routledge/Psychology Press.

 Antonakis, J., Avolio B. J., & Sivasubramaniam, N. (2003).
 Context and leadership: an examination of the nine-factor full-range leadership theory using the Multifactor Leadership Questionnaire.
 The Leadership Quarterly, 14(3), 261-295.

 Avolio, B. J., Bass, B. M., & Jung, D. (1999).
 Reexamining the components of transformational and transactional leadership using the Multifactor Leadership Questionnaire.
 Journal of Occupational and Organizational Psychology, 7, 441-462.

 Barling, J., Weber, J., & Kelloway, E. K. (1996).
 Effects of transformational leadership training on attitudinal and financial outcomes: A field experiment.
 Journal of Applied Psychology, 81, 827-832.

 Bass, B. M. (1997).
 Does the transactional-transformational leadership paradigm transcend organizational and national boundaries?
 American Psychologist, 52(2),130-139.

 Bass, B. M., Avolio, B. J., Jung, D. I. & Berson, Y. (2003).
 Predicting unit performance by assessing transformational and transactional leadership.
 Journal of Applied Psychology, 88(2), 207-218.